Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/club-information.md

 Film Club of NISER is the club for the movie lovers of NISER.
 Started in 2013 by a few film enthusiasts, the club has ever since promoted the culture of film appreciation and film making amongst the student community of NISER.

-**Contact**:

-Ashish V (9495034462)

-Debaiudh Das (8420869435)
+**Contact:**

+Suraj (9078675657)

 filmclub@niser.ac.in

 ## Literary Club

 Anything and everything literary, that’s LitC NISER!
-The club maintains a community library stocked with a variety of genres in literature. _The Polyglots_ initiative provides a platform to learn different regional and international languages.
+The club maintains a community library stocked with a variety of genres in literature.
 Club activities happen at least twice a semester and involve open mic sessions, debates, creative writing, book exhibitions, etc with a view of widening the scope of literary activities on the campus.

-**Contact**:

-Varun Govind B (8917284120)

-Salil Javed V P (8848034504)
+Additionally the club overlooks _The Polyglots_, an initiative to provide a platform to learn different regional and international languages.

+**Contact:**

+Vinayak (7073534191)

 litc@niser.ac.in